576 Good Compare and Contrast Essay Topics

 III.
 Conclusion

-B. Summary of the main supporting argument, counterargument, and critique of this counterargument.
+B. Summary of a main supporting argument, counterargument, and critique of this counterargument.

-C. Closing remarks emphasizing the dominance of the central claim over the counterargument.
+C. Closing remarks emphasizing a particular dominance of a central claim over a counterargument.

 Topic: Divorce and Its Effects on the Family